Pasha Hawaii: History

-The company's roots to Hawaii started during WWII when the troops needed storage services.
+The company's roots to Hawaii started during World War II when the troops needed storage services.
 To accommodate these needs, a station was set up in San Francisco to help the deployed troops.
 George W. Pasha, the founder, had a large amount of acquired knowledge about the automotive industry and started the company after seeing the demand for storage and transportation.
 The firm dates back to 1949,.
 His son George W. Pasha, III, realized the potential of the company and helped formed the company into what it is today.

-The company realized that there was a need for shipping goods from Hawaii to and from the Pacific Coast and began Pasha Hawaii in 1999.
-After creating the company they produced their first ship, M/V Jean Anne.
+The company realized that there was a need for shipping goods between Hawaii and the Pacific Coast and began Pasha Hawaii in 1999.

 In 2004, the firm commissioned the Jean Anne, a roll-on roll-off vessel.
 In 2015, the firm commissioned the Marjorie C a vessel with features of both a container vessel and ro-ro.

-In 2015 the company also purchased competing shipping company Horizon Lines.

-Pasha Hawaii was providing its Horizon Spirit to help in the Puerto Rico relief effort after Hurricane Maria.
-The ship transported hundreds of containers from Long Beach, California, to the Caribbean island that was so devastated by Hurricane Maria.
+In 2015, Pasha Hawaii provided its Horizon Spirit to help in the Puerto Rico relief effort after Hurricane Maria.
+The ship transported hundreds of containers from Long Beach, California, to the Caribbean island.

-In 2015, the firm purchased competing shipping firm, Horizon Lines's, Hawaii operations.
+In 2015, the firm purchased the Hawaii operations of competing shipping firm, Horizon Lines's.

 In 2017 the International Organization of Masters, Mates & Pilots (MM&P) filed a complaint against Pasha Hawaii, before the National Labor Relations Board (NLRB).
 They asserted Pasha Hawaii was designing two new vessels without sharing blueprints with their organization.

-Then later in 2018 the company announced the conversion to LNG with the building of two new ships.

 The Honolulu Star-Advertiser reported, on September 19, 2017, that Pasha Hawaii announced it had ordered two new vessels to be completed in 2020.
 Per their report, a third shipping company, TOTE Incorporated, had announced that it too would be offering a service between Hawaii and the continental USA, competing with Pasha Hawaii and Matson.

 Fleet

 Jean Anne

 The 579-foot Jean Anne was commissioned in 2004 as the company's first ship.
 The Jean Anne is a ro-ro, a ship designed specifically to carry vehicles.
 The $90 million ship was designed to carry 3,000 vehicles on each trip.
-Its ports of call include Honolulu, Kahului and Hilo.
+Its ports of call include Honolulu, San Diego, Kahului, Nawiliwili Kaua'i, and Hilo.